openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/arkui-cj/cj-apis-display.md

 public func getCutoutInfo(): CutoutInfo
 ```

-**Function:** Retrieves information about unavailable screen areas such as punch-hole screens, notches, and waterfall screens.
-It is recommended that applications avoid these areas in their layouts.
+**Function:** Retrieves information about unusable screen areas such as punch-hole screens, notches, and waterfall screens.
+Applications are advised to avoid these areas in their layouts.

 **System Capability:** SystemCapability.WindowManager.WindowManager.Core